kaspermunck/kaspermunck.github.com/_posts/2013-04-12-preview-markdown-files-from-finder.markdown

 - finder
 ---

-As a mac user I use Preview (hover a file, hit space) all the time when browsing code and text files in Finder, but Preview doesn't know how to display a preview of a `.md` or `.markdown` file.
-But then I found an interesting thing: [QLMarkdown](https://github.com/toland/qlmarkdown/).
+As a mac user I use Preview (hover a file, hit space) all the time when browsing code and text files in Finder.
+However, Preview doesn't know how to handle a markdown (`.md` or `.markdown`) file.
+During an attempt to find a solution, an intense session of power Googling lead me to discover an interesting script: [QLMarkdown](https://github.com/toland/qlmarkdown/).

 > QLMarkdown is is a simple QuickLook generator for Markdown files.